bamakant/bamakant.github.io/readme.md

 # Personal Website
-This is my personal website showing my development skills and projects i have done yet.
+This is my personal website showing my development skills and projects that I have done yet.